microsoft/LightGBM/README.md

   the interface to GPU, which is part of the Boost library since version 1.61.
   However, since we include the source code of Boost.Compute as a submodule, we only require the host has Boost 1.56 or later installed.
 We also use Boost.Align for memory allocation.
-Both Boost.Compute and Boost.Align are header-only so there is not need to provide any additional runtime Boost libraries.
+Boost.Compute also replies on Boost.System and Boost.Filesystem to store offline kernel cache.
+The following Debian packages should provide necessary libraries:
+  `libboost-dev, libboost-system-dev, libboost-filesystem-dev`.

 - CMake 3.2 or later